-‘Catastrophic’ lack of hospital beds in upper Midwest as coronavirus cases surge
+‘Catastrophic’ lack of hospital beds in Upper Midwest as coronavirus cases surge

 In stressing the urgency of the situation, state health officials have pointed to a dramatic uptick in the positivity rate in diagnostic testing in recent weeks — rising from just 5 percent a month ago to 15 percent on Thursday.

-Overall, nearly 202,000 people have tested positive in the state since the pandemic began and nearly 2,800 people have died.
+Overall, nearly 202,000 people have tested positive in the state since the pandemic began, and nearly 2,800 people have died.

 “This is going to be a long dark winter,” Walz told reporters Tuesday. “[You] can’t wish it away, can’t hope it, can’t think it’s not real.
 This is killing large numbers of people.”

 What has worried state officials is that there is no hotspot in Minnesota — the entire state is described as a “red zone.”
-All regions have seen a dramatic rise in cases and hospitalizations, including rural areas that had been largely spared by the disease until recent weeks.
+Cases and hospitalizations have risen dramatically in all regions, including rural areas that had been largely spared by the disease until recent weeks.

 In Itasca County, a rural area of 45,000 residents northwest of Duluth, county health officials said there were 200 coronavirus cases and 13 deaths through September.
 Numbers have skyrocketed in the past few weeks — averaging about 200 to 300 new cases a week — with a positivity rate so high that the beleaguered county health department announced it would no longer do contact tracing and focus its efforts on protecting “high-risk settings” including schools and long-term-care facilities.